Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Experimental Setup

 \subsection{Study Datasets}

 For our experiments, we use data from three publicly available clinical databases on PhysioNet \cite{goldberger2000physiobank}: MIMIC IV \cite{johnson2020mimic}, eICU \cite{pollard2018eicu} and HiRID \cite{faltys2021hirid}.
 The datasets include patients from different hospitals across Europe and US, ensuring broad representativeness of patient characteristics and treatment regimes.

-\paragraph{Cohort.} The cohort includes patients aged 18 years or older who underwent at least 4 hours of MV in the ICU.

-\paragraph{Pre-processing.} Identical pre-processing steps were applied to each database using individual pipelines to account for dataset-specific characteristics.
-These steps included data cleaning, filtering, episode construction, and computation \& imputation:
+The experiment cohort includes patients aged 18 years or older who underwent at least 4 hours of MV in the ICU.
+Identical pre-processing steps were applied to each database.
+These steps included data cleaning, filtering, episode construction with 1 hour time windows, and computation \& imputation.
+Detailed descriptions of each step are provided in supplementary materials A.